 I awoke to darkness.
 And barking.
 Whipping the blanket off of me, I thought what I always think in this situation, which is: Stella, don’t wake the neighbors up!
 And then I thought:

 It was not.
 It was 5:30 P.M., the same day as my latest ketamine infusion.
 I napped hard after this infusion, which was a higher dose than normal.
-I went in earlier than scheduled because a change in my birth control threw things out of whack (see part 10) and my depression made an appearance sooner than we had hoped.
-This infusion was longer and felt pretty different compared to my normal dose.
+I went in earlier than scheduled because a change in my birth control threw things out of whack (see Part 10 of The Ketamine Chronicles) and my depression made an appearance sooner than we had hoped.
+This ketamine infusion was longer and felt pretty different compared to my normal dose.
 I still saw vivid images and scenes, but they felt more immersive, somehow.
 They were more like realistic, sometimes-lucid dreams rather than IMAX movies.

-There always seems to be a lot of water in my ketamine images, but this one was especially saturated (pun intended).
+There always seems to be a lot of water in my ketamine imagery, but this one was especially saturated (pun intended).
 I remember a lot of ocean waves, people walking on mostly-empty beaches, and the gentle rocking of the tide.
-It’s odd to have a relaxing experience of being on water; I get motion sickness so easily that escalators can set it off, so I usually dislike any tilting or bobbing motions.
-The movement of water during this infusion, however, was very calming.
+It’s odd to have a relaxing experience of being on water.
+One aspect of my sensory processing disorder means I get motion sickness so easily that escalators can set it off, so I usually dislike any tilting or bobbing motions.
+The movement of water during this ketamine infusion, however, was very calming.
 At one point, I was on a boat where I watched water come up through a square hole in the deck, then recede, then repeat.
 At a different time, I saw foamy waves that I could stop at will, perfect dollops of whipped-cream water, frozen in place.

 There were several dream-like plots this time, but I only remember one.

 This is the “We Bought a Zoo” bootleg knockoff of ketamine dreams.
-In the actual movie, Matt Damon, a recently widowed father, purchases a defunct zoo and moves in with his children.
+In the actual movie, Matt Damon plays a recently widowed father who purchases a defunct zoo and moves in with his children.
 They have to earn the trust of the animals and the people who work there in order to save the zoo and reconnect with each other.
 It’s heartwarming, at times dramatic, and funny.
 The bootleg ketamine version was like putting the whole script through several layers of Google Translate and getting rid of 90% of the characters.

 Lately, I have been dreading the morning.
 Stella’s enthusiasm and relentless needling get me out of the house to tire her out, but depression has made it a slog.
-I’m hoping that this infusion will bump me back into feeling good about the day ahead.
+I’m hoping that this ketamine treatment will bump me back into feeling good about the day ahead.

 Note: this blog recently hit 100 subscribers!
-Thank you all for reading my ramblings and thoughts about mental health.
+Thank you all for reading my ramblings and thoughts about depression and mental health.
 Just before the new year, too!
 I hope you’ll stick around in 2020.